p4ali/Notes/js/angular.md

 Scope
 -----
+Scope is a context that you use to make changes to your model observables.
+Or a container contains your model observables.
+Any changes made to your model observable will automatically propagate to all handlers (which will update the UI).
+You need manually call scope.$apply() to get your bindings update when Angular does not know whether the code will make changes to model observables or not.
+For example, if you made changes to model observables inside of an key event handler etc.

+Javascript is turn based.
+Remember, Angular databinding is property-based, not method based.
+So setter method will not trigger model update event.
+The model update event is only triggered at the end of current turn.

 Scopes are necessary to provide isolated namespaces and avoid variable name collision. each $scope is an instance of the *Scope* class.
 THe *Scope* class has methos that control the scope's lifecycle, provide event-propagation facility, and support the template rendering process.